Denialism: Genetically modified foods

-There is a scientific consensus that currently available food derived from GM crops poses no greater risk to human health than conventional food, but that each GM food needs to be tested on a case-by-case basis before introduction.
+There is a scientific consensus that currently available food derived from genetically modified crops (GM) poses no greater risk to human health than conventional food, but that each GM food needs to be tested on a case-by-case basis before introduction.
 Nonetheless, members of the public are much less likely than scientists to perceive GM foods as safe.
 The legal and regulatory status of GM foods varies by country, with some nations banning or restricting them, and others permitting them with widely differing degrees of regulation.

-However, opponents have objected to GM foods on grounds including safety.
 Psychological analyses indicate that over 70% of GM food opponents in the US are "absolute" in their opposition, experience disgust at the thought of eating GM foods, and are "evidence insensitive".

 Statins

-Statin denialism is a rejection of the medical worth of statins.
+Statin denialism is a rejection of the medical worth of statins, a class of cholesterol-lowering drugs.
 Cardiologist Steven Nissen at Cleveland Clinic has commented "We are losing the battle for the hearts and minds of our patients to Web sites..." promoting unproven medical therapies.
-Harriet Hall sees a spectrum of "statin denialism" ranging from pseudoscientific claims to the understatement of benefits and overstatement of side effects, all of which is contrary to the scientific evidence.
+Harriet Hall sees a spectrum of statin denialism ranging from pseudoscientific claims to the understatement of benefits and overstatement of side effects, all of which is contrary to the scientific evidence.

 Mental illness denial

 Mental illness denial or mental disorder denial is where a person denies the existence of mental disorders.
-Both serious analysts, as well as pseudoscientific movements question the existence of certain disorders.
+Serious analysts, as well as pseudoscientific movements, question the existence of certain disorders.
 A minority of professional researchers see disorders such as depression from a sociocultural perspective and argue that the solution to it is fixing a dysfunction in society, not in the person's brain.
-Some people may also deny that they have a mental illness after being diagnosed, certain analysts argue this denialism is usually fueled by narcissistic injury.
+Some people may also deny that they have a mental illness after being diagnosed, and certain analysts argue this denialism is usually fueled by narcissistic injury.
 Anti-psychiatry movements such as Scientology promote mental illness denial by having alternative practices to psychiatry.

 Election denial

-Election denial is false dismissal of the outcome of a fair election.
-Stacey Abrams denied the 2018 election for governor in Georgia was "a free and fair election" and spent $22 million in "largely unsuccessful" litigation.
-In the United States during 2022, there is an ongoing stolen election conspiracy theory about the 2020 presidential election.